sbip-sg/mecanywhere_desktop/task_executor/README.md

 # Task executor

-The MECA agent module on a host to execute offloaded computations.
+The MECAnywhere agent module on a host to execute offloaded computations.

 ## Integration